aytuggozacan/intro_to_cs_java/README.md

 # Introductory coding exercises for Java

-This repository contains Java code and used in the Introduction to Computer Science course at the Technical University of Munich, held during the winter semester of 2021 course, which I have attended as student and shows the relevant code I have used in the context of the course.
+This repository contains Java code and used in the Introduction to Computer Science course at the Technical University of Munich, held during the winter semester of 2021/22, which I have attended as student and shows the relevant code I have used in the context of the course.

 ## Acknowledgments